sayalaruano/100DaysOfMLCode/log.md

 ## Day 8: September 17, 2021

 **Today's Progress** : I built a regression model for the Kaggle's competition [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
-The competition was about the creation of a regression model for predicting house prices using Kaggle's dataset [House Prices - Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).
+The competition was about the creation of a regression model for predicting house prices using the dataset of this competition.
 I applied some new tools for me, including sklearn and pandas profiling libraries.

 **Thoughts** : This competition was nice because I practiced all what I learned about regression on a real problem.
 Also, I explored new libraries such as